remotelockbox/remotelockbox/README.md

 # Remote Lock Box

-A web-server that is can control an electronic lockbox.
+A web-server that controls an electronic lockbox.
 It is meant to be installed securely on an embedded computer inside the box.

 # Running